jaylamb/dotfiles/README.md

 ```bash
 ./install --all
 ```
-	* To install a subset of files, run:
+	* To install a subset of files, or for additional options run:
 ```bash
 ./install --help
 ```
-for additional options.
 4. Restart i3

 ## Contributing